 3. Under the grid, select the 'Notifications' tab.

 4. From here, tap the Quick Replies tab and begin exploring.

 Using voice replies

-In addition to sending Quick Replies, those Fitbit's with built-in microphones (the Versa 3 and the Sense), will let you respond by voice, which turns what you say into text.
+In addition to sending Quick Replies, those Fitbit's with built-in microphones (such as the Versa and the Sense), will let you respond by voice, which turns what you say into text.

 When a message arrives, simply tap the microphone icon in the response options.
 Once you've spoken your reply, hit Send.